Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Yes.
 It absolutely should be on the Web site to be 360 smart bed is there and we were set in off source by the end of May.
 And we launched our marketing campaign to support that, the second week in June.

-And it's [indiscernible].
-I was under the impression that you’re going to be having all the models with another name plus 360 at the end.
+And is it called -- I was on the impression that you were going to be having all the models with another name plus 360 at the end.
 Does that change?

 Shelly Ibach